-In more recent history, fluctuations in seawater Ni concentrations may have increased may have exacerbated or prolonged recovery from the end-Permian mass extinction (EPME), the largest mass extinction known to date.
+In more recent history, fluctuations in seawater Ni concentrations may have exacerbated or prolonged recovery from the end-Permian mass extinction (EPME), the largest mass extinction known to date.
 An increase in marine Ni input to the oceans from the eruption of the Siberian Traps may have caused non-limiting Ni conditions for methanogens, promoting marine anoxia (Rothman et al., 2014).
-In addition, Ni isotope variations of sedimentary rocks approximately 500ky prior to the EPME provide evidence for the eruptions of the Siberian Traps being the driving kill mechanism of the EPME (Li et al., 2021).
+In addition, Ni isotope variations of sedimentary rocks provide evidence for the eruptions of the Siberian Traps being the driving kill mechanism of the EPME (Li et al., 2021).
 Nickel also plays an important role in modern oceans, as a component of several enzymes used by a variety of organisms (e.g., Bachmeier et al., 2002; Schonheit et al., 1979; Smith and Goldstein, 2019; Twining et al., 2012).

-To investigate Ni and its marine evolution overtime, we require knowledge of the processes which govern the marine Ni in the modern day at the very least.
+To investigate Ni and its marine evolution overtime, we must know the processes which govern the marine Ni cycle in the modern day at the very least.
 The goal of the proposed work is to improve our knowledge of the modern Ni marine cycle and our ability to interpret changes in Ni marine chemistry from the rock record.

 Nickel and Biology

 In the modern ocean, Ni is an essential component of seven enzymes that regulate the global C, N, and O cycles (Ragsdale, 2009, 1998).
 For example, Ni-enzymes, urease and Ni-Fe hydrogenase are involved in the N cycle.
 Urease catalyzes the hydrolysis of urea into ammonia which can then act as source of N for marine organisms (Morel et al., 2003).
 Nickel-Fe hydrogenase catalyzes the reversible reduction of protons to hydrogen gas.
 Because protons and hydrogen gas are substrates and products of nitrogen fixation, Ni-Fe hydrogenase can convert the byproduct hydrogen gas back to the usable proton form for continued fixation (Tamagnini et al., 2002).
 The Ni-enzyme Ni-super oxide dismutase (Ni-SOD) is related to the O cycle as it converts reactive oxygen species to hydrogen peroxide and oxygen gas.
 Nickel is perhaps most known for its association with the C cycle.
-The Ni enzymes methyl coenzyme M reductase (MCR) and CO dehydrogenase are Ni enzymes which produce and consume CO2 and CH4.
+The Ni-enzymes methyl coenzyme M reductase (MCR) and CO dehydrogenase produce and consume CO2 and CH4.
 In fact, MCR catalyzes the final step in every known methanogenesis pathway (Boer et al., 2012; Ragsdale, 2009; Schonheit et al., 1979).

-Several modern and ancient organisms rely on Ni because they use these enzymes.
-Diatoms use urease and Ni-superoxide dismutase (Benoiston et al., 2017; Twining et al., 2012).
-Nickel is found in association with both the internal biomass and inorganic (frustule) components of diatoms in roughly equal proportions (Benoiston et al., 2017; Twining et al., 2012).
-Foraminifera use urease as well which may act as a pH regulator during shell formation (Bachmeier et al., 2002; Munsel et al., 2010; Smith and Goldstein, 2019).
-Perhaps because of this close association between urease and shell formation, foraminifera incorporate Ni into their tests (Bachmeier et al., 2002; Munsel et al., 2010; Smith et al., 2020; Smith and Goldstein, 2019).
-Methanogens have been shown to have significant Ni requirements (Neubeck et al., 2016; Schonheit et al., 1979).
-This is not surprising consider Ni enzyme CO dehydrogenase assists in the assimilation of CO as a carbon source for methanogenesis and MCR catalyzes the last step of methanogenesis (Fuchs and Stupperich, 1986; Neubeck et al., 2016; Ragsdale, 2009; Schonheit et al., 1979).
+Several modern and ancient organisms produce Ni-enzymes and rely on Ni.
+For instance, diatoms make urease and Ni-superoxide dismutase and contain Ni in association with both the internal biomass and inorganic (frustule) components of diatoms in roughly equal proportions (Benoiston et al., 2017; Twining et al., 2012).
+Foraminifera use urease as well, which may act as a pH regulator during shell formation, and contain Ni within their tests (Bachmeier et al., 2002; Munsel et al., 2010; Smith et al., 2020; Smith and Goldstein, 2019).
+Methanogens have been shown to have significant Ni requirements likely due to their use of MCR and CO dehydrogenase (Fuchs and Stupperich, 1986; Neubeck et al., 2016; Ragsdale, 2009; Schonheit et al., 1979).